 Distractions include any activity that takes a driver’s eyes off the road or hands off the wheel, from eating and grooming to changing radio stations and even talking to passengers.
 Using a cell phone, whether talking or texting, is considered one of the most risky distractions because it averts a driver’s eyes and mental focus.

 Texting or checking emails often takes the driver’s hands off the wheel, eyes off the road, and mind of the task.
-Even talking on a cell phone can make a motorist miss about 50 percent of his or her surroundings while driving.
+Even talking on a cell phone while driving can make a motorist miss about 50 percent of his or her surroundings.

 Sending a text typically takes about five seconds.
 That’s the equivalent of travelling the length of a football field at 55 mph blindfolded, according to distraction.gov, the official U.S. government website for distracted driving.

 According to the Missouri State Patrol, distracted drivers caused nearly 7,000 vehicle accidents, including 17 fatalities from March through May of 2014.

 With prom season and graduation approaching, teenagers and college students, the most accident prone drivers, should keep their eyes on the road when driving.

 Missouri law prohibits drivers 21 and younger from sending text messages while driving.
 Most states, Washington, D.C., Puerto Rico, Guam, and the Virgin Islands ban text messaging by all drivers, according to the Governors Highway Safety Association.

 Nationwide, 3,154 people died in distraction-related crashes in 2013, according to distraction.gov..

 Taking your eyes off the road to send a text message or read an email can lead to disaster, as was the case with the Granite City crash.
 In that instance, criminal charges were filed by police.
 A family who loses a loved one in a distracted-driving crash also can bring a civil lawsuit to hold the at-fault driver and their insurance company accountable for the harm caused.